10 criterias to help publishers choose the right ad server in 2013

 To maximize direct revenues from your inventory (direct sales), a publisher can optimize their sell-through rate& eCPM by leveraging classic but vital features such as delivery methods, yield management & forecast options.
 They can also leverage targeting & retargeting features, accounting for higher CPM to their direct advertisers.

 Key monetization features in 2013 are about Real Time Bidding, which has been going mainstream over the last 3 years & become one of the main opportunity for publishers to gain additional revenues by competing in real time the direct sales of sales house & the indirect sales.

 3) Your own activity and business model

-Most importantly, what you need to keep in mind when choosing your ad server is your business model: your own organization, your pieces of inventory to monetize, the way you sell them.
+Most importantly, you need to keep in mind your business model when choosing your ad server: your own organization, your pieces of inventory to monetize, the way you sell them.
 All these aspects would have a significant impact on your final decision.

 If as a main activity, you are a network in charge of the advertising spaces of a bunch of websites, you might want an ad server with a great multi-placement management.

 If you are a performance-oriented publisher, you might opt for an ad server with a very advanced inventory optimization module if you can find a solution that meets all your expectations.
 If you’re more branding-focused, you might choose an ad server with great ad units.

 Your next ad server can also depend on the way you sell your inventory to advertisers and the correspondent KPI you’ll need to track.